 - Bring a large pot of salted water to a boil.
 Add the pasta shells, and cook according to the directions or until al dente.
 Drain and reserve about 1 cup of pasta water.

-- Stir in the tomato paste and cook for 30 seconds to 1 minute to caramelize.
-Stir it continously so it doesn't burn.
-Add the last 1 tablespoon olive oil, zucchini, salt, and pepper, and stir everything together, letting the zucchini cook for about 1 minute.
-Stir in the heavy cream, heating it through on low, about 1 minute.
+- Add the last 1 tablespoon olive oil, zucchini, salt, and pepper, and stir everything together, letting the zucchini cook for about 1 minute.
+Stir in the heavy cream, heating it through over low, about 1 minute.

 - Add the cooked pasta shells to the mushroom mixture, stirring everything together and adding some of the pasta water to loosen the sauce and help make it creamy.
 Add some more heavy cream if you wish.